A good engineering culture attracts top-notch engineers and increases productivity without burning them out.

 “You want to wake up in the morning and think the future is going to be great – and that’s what being a spacefaring civilization is all about.
 It’s about believing in the future and thinking that the future will be better than the past.
 And I can’t think of anything more exciting than going out there and being among the stars.”

-Now, how awesome and downright inspiring are these words?
-Making humans a multi-planetary species will be the most transformative event for humanity.
+How wickedly cool and inspiring is that?
+Turning humans into a multi-planetary species will be the most mind-blowing and transformative event in our history.

 “Anyone at Tesla can and should email/talk to anyone else according to what they think is the fastest way to solve a problem for the benefit of the whole company.
 You can talk to your manager’s manager without his permission, you can talk directly to a VP in another dept, you can talk to me, you can talk to anyone without anyone else’s permission.
 Moreover, you should consider yourself obligated to do so until the right thing happens.”